 How To Publish WordPress Posts To Facebook tutorial shows you how to send your WordPress feed to Twitter and then forward to Facebook personal account.

-Latest News: I have made changes to the tutorial and remove twitterfeed.
+Latest News: I have made changes to the tutorial and remove twitterfeed instructions.

 Unfortunately Twitterfeed is no longer available as of October 31, 2016.
-In their site they recommend Buffer and Dlvr.it.
-These are great services but after reading about these service and even trying out a different one altogethere I decided to go with Zapier.
+In their site they recommend Dlvr.it.
+This is a great service.
+I decided to read more about divr.it and other services.
+After some reads, trial an error I decided to go with Zapier.

 There are many online social services available.
-You have to spend some time testing them out and reading forums to learn more about others experiences.
-Not all social services will work for you but you have to test as many as you can until you find the one that fits your needs.
+You have to spend some time testing them out and reading forums to learn more about others users experiences.
+Not all social services will work for you but you have to test as many as you can until you find the one that best suits your needs.

-I have deciced to try out Zapier.
-So far this social service is working well for me and doing what I want it to do.
-The account that I am currently testing is the free account.
+I decided to try out Zapier and so far this social service works well.
+I set up a free account.
 This account is providing the service that I currently need for my website.
-They also have paid sercices for those who require more action and run big blogs or large sites.
+They also have a paid service for those who require more options.

 If you are not sure which service to use then why not give Zapier a try.
-You have nothing to loose, sign up for the free account and if you don’t like what you get simply terminate the account after a trial period.
+You have nothing to loose, sign up for a free account and if you don’t like what you get simply terminate the account and search for a different online social service.

 What You Need: